 You should rely only on the information contained, or incorporated by reference, in this prospectus supplement, the accompanying prospectus and any free writing prospectus that we have authorized for use in connection with this offering.
 We have not authorized anyone to provide you with different information.
 The securities offered under this prospectus are not being offered in any state where the offer is not permitted.
-You should not assume that the information contained in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the date on the front of this prospectus supplement or the accompanying prospectus, as applicable, or that any information incorporated by reference in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the date of the document so incorporated by reference.
+You should not assume that the information contained in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the date on the front of this prospectus supplement or the accompanying prospectus is accurate by reference in this prospectus supplement or the accompanying prospectus is accurate as of any date other than the date on the front of this prospectus supplement or the accompanying prospectus is accurate as of any date other than the date of the document so incorporated by reference.
 Unless required by law, we undertake no obligation to update or revise any forward-looking statements to reflect new information or future events or developments.
 Thus, you should not assume that our silence over time means that actual events are bearing out as expressed or implied in such forward-looking statements.